Our first-ever CD,

 at CD Baby.com!

-Banish Misfortune is our six-member group from western Massachusetts, and we play traditional music from Ireland.
+Banish Misfortune is our group of musicians from western Massachusetts, and we play traditional music from Ireland.
 Our instrumentation includes fiddle, concertina, mandolin, flute, bouzouki, whistle, accordion and guitar, with which

 we serve up rousing sets of jigs, reels, hornpipes, waltzes, polkas, airs, and the occasional inspired song or accompanied Irish poem!

 We regularly play in concerts and festivals throughout western New England, as well as every Sunday at The Northampton Brewery from 5:00 to 8:00 pm!
 And, we were voted one of the "Top 5 Bands in the Valley" in the 2015 Valley Advocate Grand Band Slam!

 Special Treat!
 Click here to see a beautiful 4-minute music video, the finale of a

 captivating 45-minute documentary about butterflies in Ashfield, MA, made by our

 good friend John Body and featuring our music (among others) throughout!:

 We're available to bring old world comfort to any social gathering, whether

 a wedding ceremony (fiddle & guitar), the cocktail hour of a wedding reception,